Beamer64/BuddieBot/README.md

 <img src="https://www.gstatic.com/tenor/web/attribution/PB_tenor_logo_blue_horizontal.png" width="600" height="100"  alt=""/>

-The Tenor API is used to deliver gifs from the DiscordBot.
+The Tenor API is used to deliver gifs from the BuddieBot.
 The website can be found [here](https://tenor.com/).
 The API site can be found [here](https://tenor.com/gifapi/documentation#quickstart).

 ---

 <img src="https://www.horoscope.com/images-US/horoscope-logo.svg" width="500" height="150"  alt=""/>

-The horoscope.com daily horoscopes are used to allow our DiscordBot to deliver a daily horoscope to our users.
+The horoscope.com daily horoscopes are used to allow our BuddieBot to deliver a daily horoscope to our users.
 The website can be found [here](https://www.horoscope.com/us/index.aspx).

 ---